Caraveo/odyssey/README.md

 ## Usage

+Start organizing and writing your novel:

-1. **Add Nodes**: Use the menu bar to add nodes of different categories (Character, Plot, Conflict, Concept)
+1. **Add Nodes**: Use the menu bar to add nodes of different categories (Character, Plot, Conflict, Concept) to build your novel's structure
 2. **Link Nodes**: Long-press on a node to start linking, then tap another node to create a connection
 3. **Select Nodes**: Click on a node to view and edit its details in the sidebar
-4. **Generate Content**: Select a node, enter a prompt in the central input, and generate AI content based on the node's context and relationships
+4. **Generate Content**: Select a node, enter a prompt in the central input, and generate AI content for your novel based on the node's context and relationships
 5. **Pan Canvas**: Click and drag on the background to pan the canvas
+6. **Save Your Work**: Save your book project as a `.book` file to preserve all your nodes, links, and content for future sessions

 ## AI Configuration